 Just a quick heads up some of the links in this post may be a referral or affiliate links.
-I only refer to projects that I truly believe in and use or have used myself.
+I only refer apps that I truly believe in and use or have used myself.

 Organize, Track and Manage Your Work With Asana

 Asana works well either by yourself or with your team.
-I have only ever used the free version and found it completely adequate but you may want to upgrade to the paid version once your team grows.
+I have only ever used the free version (although I have access to the full version and I’m an Asana certified pro) but for solo business owners, the free version is completely adequate.
+You may want to upgrade to the paid version once your team grows.
 You can also use Asana for your clients, to keep a check on their progress or onboarding with a new client for example.

 It is easy for project management you can set up deadlines and pass work from one person to another if you are working with a team.
 You can use it to keep your meetings and projects organized and actionable also for ideas and brainstorming.
 It’s also integrates with numerous other apps.